microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Avoid unnecessary iteration through all items displayed in a virtualized ItemsControl with ScrollUnit=Item [202599].
 * Fixed XPS printing crash when InvariantCulture is used.
 [143947]
 * Fixed truncation of contents during copy & paste in HTML format when the WPF DataGrid control contains full width characters, for e.g. Japanese.
 [104825]
+* In some situations, it is possible that WPF attempts to process a touch/stylus input with a null StylusDevice.
+This can cause a NullReferenceException.
+This fix checks for this issue and guards against it.
+[381810] [Added: May 2017]
+* In some situations, it is possible that WPF attempts to process a touch/stylus input with a null StylusDevice.
+This can cause a NullReferenceException.
+This fix checks for this issue and guards against it.
+[378292] [Added: May 2017]
+* There is a memory leak when a WPF application includes a D3DImage control, changes both the size and the content of the image, and runs with software rendering (e.g. running over Remote Desktop).
+[261136] [Added: May 2017]
+* A WPF application with a virtualizing list control (ListBox, DataGrid, TreeView, etc.) can encounter an ArgumentNullException when scrolling to an item whose size has substantially decreased since the last time it was re-virtualized.
+[273803, 282662, 282664, 367282, 367285] [Added: May 2017]
+* A WPF application that repeatedly changes the Template of a TextBox can encounter a memory leak of TextBoxView objects.
+The Template change can happen implicitly, for example by moving the TextBox in and out of the main visual tree, or by moving it between scopes of different implicitly-defined Styles.
+[245230] [Added: May 2017]
+* A WPF application can encounter an ArugmentOutOfRangeException if it uses a DataGrid with column virtualization enabled, calls DataGrid.ScrollIntoView(row, column) before the column widths are known, then immediately changes the DataGrid.Columns collection before the DataGrid has rendered.
+[271673] [Added: May 2017]